Table of Contents

 In Norse mythology, there are two different types of elves, the Dokkalfar (the dark elves) and the Ljosalfar (the light elves).

 The Dokkalfar elves lived under the earth and were said to be similar to dwarves but were completely black in color.
-The Ljosalfar, on the other hand, were radiantly beautiful and were considered the same as the gods.
+The Ljosalfar, on the other hand, was radiantly beautiful and were considered the same as the gods.

 The Huldra is a female creature typically depicted as a beautiful woman with a crown of flowers and long, blonde hair, but she had the tail of a cow which made men afraid of her.